MicrosoftDocs/winui-api/microsoft.ui.xaml.controls/tabview_tabitemtemplateselector.md

 ## -description

-Gets or sets a selection object that changes the DataTemplate to apply for content, based on processing information about the content item or its container at run time.
+Gets or sets a reference to a custom [DataTemplateSelector](datatemplateselector.md) logic class.
+The `DataTemplateSelector` referenced by this property returns a template to apply to generated tab items.

 **This documentation applies to WinUI 2 for UWP** (for [WinUI](/windows/apps/winui/winui3/) in the [Windows App SDK](/windows/apps/windows-app-sdk/), see the **[Windows App SDK namespaces](/windows/windows-app-sdk/api/winrt/)**).

 ## -property-value

+A reference to a custom [DataTemplateSelector](datatemplateselector.md) logic class.
+The default is `null`.

 ## -remarks